History of the Jews in Spain: Architecture

-Edict of Expulsion
+Edict of Expulsion (1492)

 Several months after the fall of Granada, an edict of expulsion called the Alhambra Decree was issued against the Jews of Spain by Ferdinand and Isabella on 31 March 1492.
 It ordered all Jews of whatever age to leave the kingdom by the last day of July: one day before Tisha B'Av.
 They were permitted to take their property provided it was not in gold, silver, or money.

 The reason given for this action in the preamble of the edict was the relapse of so many conversos owing to the proximity of unconverted Jews, who seduced them from Christianity and kept alive in them the knowledge and practices of Judaism.

 It is claimed that Isaac Abarbanel, who had previously ransomed 480 Jews of Málaga from the Catholic Monarchs by a payment of 20,000 doubloons, now offered them 600,000 crowns for the revocation of the edict.
 It is said also that Ferdinand hesitated, but was prevented from accepting the offer by Tomás de Torquemada, the grand inquisitor, who dashed into the royal presence and, throwing a crucifix down before the king and queen, asked whether, like Judas, they would betray their Lord for money.
-Torquemada was reputedly of converso ancestry, and the confessor of Isabella, Espina, was previously a Rabin.
+Torquemada was reputedly of converso ancestry, and the confessor of Isabella, Espina, was previously a Rabbi.
 Whatever the truth of this story, there were no signs of relaxation shown by the court, and the Jews of Spain made preparations for exile.
-In some cases, as at Vitoria, they took steps to prevent the desecration of the graves of their kindred by presenting the cemetery, called the Judumendi, to the municipality — a precaution not unjustified, as the Jewish cemetery of Seville was later ravaged by the people.
+In some cases, as at Vitoria, they took steps to prevent the desecration of the graves of their kindred by presenting the cemetery, called the Judimendi, to the municipality — a precaution not unjustified, as the Jewish cemetery of Seville was later ravaged by the people.
 The members of the Jewish community of Segovia passed the last three days of their stay in the city in the Jewish cemetery, fasting and wailing over being parted from their dead beloved.